 Identify the key campaigns that you would want to repeat and write them down with the dates that you would want to run them again.

-- Make a list of all NEW promotions, specials, sales, campaigns and launches you want to offer along with suggested dates to run those.
-Includes pre-launch or follow up dates as well.
+- Make a list of all NEW promotions, specials, sales, campaigns, and launches you want to offer along with suggested dates to run those.
+Include pre-launch or follow-up dates as well.

 - Make a list of all holidays and special event dates like your birthday and Mother’s Day.
 Write these dates down too.